Professor Michael L Poole - Board Chair

 Gavin Price is currently the Head of Environment for BHP Billiton’s Iron Ore operations.
 Gavin has worked across the minerals and processing industry sectors for 27 years in the fields of Environment, Health and Safety, External Affairs and Sustainable Development and brings strong operational experience in research science application in industry, including Board representation for research.
 Having a profession in Environmental Science, Gavin continues to actively support the development of environmental management through industry and community initiatives such as the NGO Industry Forum within the Chamber of Minerals and Energy, where early support was generated for the establishment of the WABSI.

-Ms Fiona Roche commenced as Executive Director with the Office of Science in August 2015.
-She has a long history of working in the government sector, particularly with central agencies in policy coordination roles.
-She has worked with the Department of the Premier and Cabinet with recent focus on governance, integrity and diversity.
+Ms Fiona Roche is the Executive Director, Science and Innovation at the Department of Jobs, Tourism, Science and Innovation.
+Fiona has a long history of working in the government sector, particularly with central agencies in policy coordination roles.
+She has worked with the Department of the Premier and Cabinet with a focus on governance, integrity and diversity.
 Fiona previously occupied the role of the Deputy Commissioner, Integrity Promotion with the Public Sector Commission.

 Shirley is an outstanding Aboriginal leader with strong governance skills and experience in business, finance, accountancy as well as in education and government.
 A Yamatji and Nyoongar woman from the Perth and Murchison regions of W.A.
 Shirley has represented Aboriginal people at both a federal and state level.
 Shirley is currently the National Business Development Manager at AFL SportsReady and is a long standing member of the official Australian delegation to the United Nations Permanent Forum on Indigenous Peoples.
 Her previous experience includes roles as Group Manager, Indigenous Strategy and Business at Leighton Contractors, Chair of Ngarda Civil and Mining, Chair of the Indigenous Land Corporation, and as Minister Adviser for the Commonwealth Government.